-- Required components: Verify that you have the Plug-in Server and Plug-in Offline Client. - Installation: Install the Plug-in Server on the NetVault Backup Server. - Configuration: Configure the Plug-in Server. - Create a Plug-in Offline Client Boot System, for example, to a writable CD. - Add the target NetVault Bare Metal Recovery Clients to the Plug-in Server on the NetVault Backup Server. - Backup: Perform an offline backup of the desired NetVault Bare Metal Recovery Client machine. - Boot the target NetVault Bare Metal Recovery Client system with Plug-in Offline Client. - From the NetVault Backup Server, administer backup of the NetVault Bare Metal Recovery Client by selecting data to be backed up-for example, partitions, drives, volumes. - Restore: Perform an offline restore to the target NetVault Bare Metal Recovery Client. - Boot the target NetVault Bare Metal Recovery Client system with Plug-in Offline Client. - From the NetVault Backup Server, administer restores to the target NetVault Bare Metal Recovery Client by selecting data included in the DR backup.
+- Required components: - Verify that you have the Plug-in Server and Plug-in Offline Client. - If you are installing the hybrid version of the Plug-in Server on a pure 64-bit Linux Server that uses the hybrid version of NetVault Backup, you must install the zlib.i686 file first.
+To do so, run: yum install zlib.i686 - Installation: Install the Plug-in Server on the NetVault Backup Server. - Configuration: Configure the Plug-in Server. - Create a Plug-in Offline Client Boot System, for example, to a writable CD. - Add the target NetVault Bare Metal Recovery Clients to the Plug-in Server on the NetVault Backup Server. - Backup: Perform an offline backup of the desired NetVault Bare Metal Recovery Client machine. - Boot the target NetVault Bare Metal Recovery Client system with Plug-in Offline Client. - From the NetVault Backup Server, administer backup of the NetVault Bare Metal Recovery Client by selecting data to be backed up-for example, partitions, drives, volumes. - Restore: Perform an offline restore to the target NetVault Bare Metal Recovery Client. - Boot the target NetVault Bare Metal Recovery Client system with Plug-in Offline Client. - From the NetVault Backup Server, administer restores to the target NetVault Bare Metal Recovery Client by selecting data included in the DR backup.